shimspedy/sengov/content/vermont/peter-welch/_index.md

 ---
 date: 2022-11-22T11:54:12-05:00
-title: "Patrick Leahy"
+title: "Peter Welch"
-seo_title: "contact senator Patrick Leahy"
+seo_title: "contact senator Peter Welch"
 subheader:
-     greeting: Contact Senator Patrick Leahy (D-VT)
+     greeting: Contact Senator Peter Welch
-     description: Patrick Joseph Leahy is an American politician serving as the senior United States Senator from Vermont.
-To date Leahy is the first and only member of the Democratic Party to serve as a U.S. senator for Vermont.
+     description: Peter Welch has been a champion for working Vermonters throughout his career.
+Since his election to the House of Representatives in 2006, he has been widely recognized as a thoughtful and effective legislator who chooses governing over gridlock.
 description: Contact senator Peter Welch of Vermont.
 Contact information for Peter Welch includes  email address, phone number, and mailing address.
 image: peter-welch.jpeg
 video: